RULES FOR SUBMITTING ABSTRACTS

 • Up to 6 (six) authors are allowed per abstract.

-• The abstract should be written in a single paragraph and should contain information relevant to the Introduction, Methodology, Results, Conclusion, and References.
+• The abstract must be a single paragraph and contain information relevant to the Introduction, Methodology, Results, Conclusion, and References.

 • The maximum number of characters for the abstract is 2,500, not including spaces.